Taking responsibility

 Self-generation of electricity with PV systems and CHP units

-We were able to significantly improve our own electricity generation in the reporting years 2023 and 2024.
+In recent years, we have been able to increase our self-generated electricity consumption to around 30% at our sites in Kreuzwertheim and Wertheim.
 This is largely due to the four photovoltaic systems that were connected to the grid in the course of 2023 (3 systems with a total output of around 1.5 MWp) and 2024 (1 system with a total output of 0.3 MWp).

 We also want to commission further photovoltaic systems in the future so that we can achieve our self-imposed target of generating our own electricity.